bparanj/crystal/programming/iac/docs/provisioner/output.md

 terraform apply | tee apply_output.txt
 ```

-This will save the whole output of `terraform apply` to `apply_output.txt`, including the values of any output variables you have defined in your configuration.
+This will save the whole output of `terraform apply` to `apply_output.txt`,  the values of any output variables you have defined in your configuration.

 For JSON format, which might be easier to use in automated scripts, you can run: